GaussianDWM: 3D Gaussian Driving World Model for Unified Scene Understanding and Multi-Modal Generation: Experiments

 \subsection{Dataset and Evaluation Metric}

 We evaluate our method on two datasets for both scene understanding and scene generation.
-NuScenes~\cite{nuscenes} is a widely used autonomous driving dataset containing 700 training scenes, 150 validation scenes, and 150 test scenes.
+NuScenes~\cite{nuscenes} is a widely used autonomous driving dataset.
 We use six surrounding camera images as inputs.
 NuInteract~\cite{drivemonkey} are recent benchmark for scene understanding.
 NuInteract provides $\sim$1.5M annotations and supports multiple tasks, including 2D perception and 3D visual grounding.
 For scene understanding, we adopt standard language and captioning metrics, including gCIDEr~\cite{cider}, BLEU-4~\cite{bleu}, ROUGE~\cite{rouge}.
 For scene generation, we use FID for images, and FVD for videos as evaluation metrics.